Make Seattle's Clam Chowder in a Sourdough Bread Bowl

 - Parsley (chopped for garnishing)

-- 6Just when you're about to serve, remove the top and middle part of the sourdough bread to make it look like a bowl.
+- 11In the Middle Ages, using bread for a bowl was called a trencher.Just when you're about to serve, remove the top and middle part of the sourdough bread to make it look like a bowl.

 - Heat it up in the oven for a few minutes to turn the crust super crispy.

-- Put a generous amount of chowder into the bread bowl.
+- When the bread it done, fill the "bowl" with a generous amount of chowder into the bread bowl.

-- You'll be surprised how thick and creamy it still is even without using cream.
+- You'll be surprised how thick and creamy it is - without using cream.

 Explore the Variations

 This recipe can have endless variations.
 There are those who love white clam chowder.
 Others use halibut and shrimp or salmon, infused with chunks of potatoes and salmon.
-The key is to try to keep the perfect balance between this main course and side dishes to compliment the delicious taste and texture you will truly enjoy.
+The key is to find the perfect balance between this main course and side dishes to compliment the delicious taste and texture you will truly enjoy.

 Here are other side dishes you may want to try:

-- 4This delectable meal won't be complete without the perfect dessert.A perfect dessert finale.
+- 5This delectable meal won't be complete without the perfect dessert.A perfect dessert finale.